Breast Implants in Dallas, TX

 The teardrop replicates the contour of a naturally relaxed breast and is much more difficult to detect than a round implant

 The best thing that you can do in preparation for your first consultation is to really consider what your goal is for receiving breast implants.
 Do you want a more energetic look?
 A subtle look?
 Do you want your scar to be easily concealed?
 Do you want an implant that will require little maintenance?
 These are all questions that you should ask at your appointment and things that will be fleshed out once you begin talking to your plastic surgeon.
-Dr. Wallace at Charles A. Wallace, MD has successfully performed countless breast augmentations in the Dallas area for over 20 years and can offer his medical expertise to help you select the best implant.
-Visit Charles A. Wallace, MD today to learn more about your options when it comes to breast implants and begin your journey toward a sexier, more confident self!
+Dr. Charles A. Wallace, M.D. has successfully performed countless breast augmentations in the Dallas area for over 20 years and can offer his medical expertise to help you select the best implant.
+Visit us today to learn more about your options when it comes to breast implants and begin your journey toward a sexier, more confident self!

 How Much Do Breast Implants Cost?

 The cost of breast implants varies, depending on the extent of cosmetic treatment necessary to achieve the best results.
 For your convenience, we accept cash, check, Visa®, MasterCard®, American Express® and Discover®.
 Financing options via Prosper® Healthcare Lending are available for this procedure.

-If you live in Plano, Frisco or anywhere in Dallas, TX, and would be interested in learning more about breast implants, consider Charles A. Wallace, MD.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and would be interested in learning more about breast implants, consider Dr. Charles A. Wallace, M.D.
 Contact board-certified plastic surgeon Dr. Wallace today for a complimentary consultation!